This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 So, what’s left?
 The Necessities bucket.
 Depending on what percentage you used for the other buckets, that will determine what percentage is left over for this bucket.

-If you need more than 50% for your Necessities, then you can adjust the percentages in certain buckets to free up the space.
-Basically, that could be any bucket except for Income Taxes and Investing.
+If you need more than 50% for your Necessities, you can adjust the percentages in certain buckets to free up the space.
+That could be any bucket except for Income Taxes and Investing.

 “If you currently are spending more than 60% of your income on the necessities for your daily existence, it’s time for you to look at downgrading your lifestyle.” – Kieron Sweeney

 Simplifying your lifestyle allows you to free up money that will help you drastically improve your life.
-You’ll be investing in yourself.
-You’re worth the investment.
+You’ll be investing in yourself, a worthy investment.

 To a certain extent, you can adjust the percentages in the various buckets however you need to.
 Not all of these percentages are set in stone.
-Some of them are adjustable, based on your current condition and also based on how much you can improve your life.
+Some are adjustable based on your current condition and how much you can improve your life.
 You are the architect of your own life.
-The 7 Buckets Money System is an excellent tool for very intentional life creation.
+The 7 Buckets Money System is an excellent tool for intentional life creation.
 Use it.

 “Begin as soon as possible.” – Kieron Sweeney